The main difference between charge cards and credit cards is the requirements for paying off the card.

-Credit cards and charge cards use different types of payment plans: the basic difference is that credit cards let you carry a balance from month to month, while charge cards don’t.
-Charge cards need to be paid off in full each month, making them a good credit option for people with a tendency to quickly rack up lots of credit card debt.
+Credit cards let you carry a balance from one month to the next, while charge cards don’t.
+Charge cards need to be paid off in full each month.

 Charge cards come in almost all of the varieties that credit cards do, focusing on business, rewards, airlines, traveling, hotels, or particular stores.
 Charge cards and credit cards provide similar point rewards, cash back, and travel discounts, so you can still look forward to these kinds of benefits with either.

 There are no significant differences when it comes to the rewards and benefits offered by these cards.
 The reasons people choose one over the other have to do with the way purchases are paid for over time.

 Debt Repayment with Credit Cards and Charge Cards

 Both credit cards and charge cards let you charge purchases to your account as a short term loan from your credit card issuer until you pay them back.
 If you don’t pay the full amount you owe with a credit card, the remaining balance will carry over to the next month.
 This is called “carrying” or “revolving” a balance.